 Certain pages within the Ulmer website contain “hyperlinks” to third-party websites.
 Please note that Ulmer is not responsible in any way for the privacy practices of other websites.
 We suggest that you read the privacy policies of those third-party websites before using them.

-If you are a California resident and under the age of 18, and a registered user of this website, section 22581 of the California Business and Professions Code (the California Consumer Privacy Act) permits you to request the deletion of personal information that companies have collected about you, and the removal of content that you have publicly posted, although certain exceptions may apply, such as the exception for business-to-business transactions.
+If you are a California resident and under the age of 18, and a user of this website, section 22581 of the California Business and Professions Code (the California Consumer Privacy Act) permits you to request companies to delete personal information that they have collected about you, and to remove content that you have publicly posted.
+Certain exceptions may apply, such as the exception for business-to-business transactions.
 Please note that your request will not ensure a complete removal of the content and that in some cases the statute may not require or allow removal even if requested.

-California law treats disclosures of personal information in exchange for valuable consideration as “sales”.
-California law gives consumers who reside in California that right to opt out of such sales, except in the case of personal data subject to the business-to-business exception, and to opt out of financial incentive programs that we might offer.
+California law treats disclosures of personal information in exchange for valuable consideration as “sales.”
+California law gives consumers who reside in California the right to opt out of such sales, except in the case of personal data subject to the business-to-business exception, and to opt out of financial incentive programs that we might offer.

 The California Consumer Privacy Act provides that we may not discriminate against you for exercising your rights under that statute.
 We may, however, provide a different level of service or charge a different amount if the difference is reasonably related to the value of your personal information.